-This is a study of the major elements of psychology, including theories and applications.
-Topics include human development, emotions, learning, perception, memory, personality, and behavior.
-The course also considers the integration of biblical counseling and psychology.
+This is a scientific study of the major theories and concepts related to the study of psychology, including theories, applications, the use of special measurements, and research methods.
+Topics include human development, emotions, cognition, motivation, learning, perception, memory, personality, and behavior.
+The course also briefly addresses the integration of biblical counseling and psychology.